Monopoles, twisted integral homology, and Hirsch algebras: Examples of Hirsch algebras

-Let us discuss for example the case of $e_{1,p}$, as it will be the one we will be interested in for the actual computations.
-In this case, the complication mentioned above does not arise, and generalizing the computation for $e_{1,1}$ and $e_{1,2}$ above, we obtain
+Before moving on to the general case, let us discuss very explicitly the case of $e_{1,q}$ (see Figure \ref{e1p} on the left), as it is the case we will be interested in for the actual computations.
+In this case, the extra complications mentioned below do not arise, and generalizing the computation for $e_{1,1}$ and $e_{1,2}$ above, we obtain

-Counting the $p$ join operations in the graph from the top, the terms in the first row corresponds to deleting the right strand in the bottom join, while the term in the first row corresponds to deleting the left strand in the top join, where the sign $(-1)^{(|a|+p-1)\cdot |b_1|}$ come from the analogue of Figure \ref{braiding}, while the extra $(-1)^{p-1}$ from the Koszul sign convention for differentials of compositions (\ref{signcomp}).
-The terms in the last row are obtained by deleting the right strand in the first $p-1$ joins.
-It is tedious but straightforward to check that the after performing the indicated change of sign we obtain exactly the relations that $E_{1,p}$ satisfies. \end{proof}
+Counting the $q$ join operations in the graph from the top, the term in the first row corresponds to deleting the right strand in the bottom join while the term in the second row corresponds to deleting the left strand in the top join (see Figure \ref{e1p} in the middle).
+Here the sign $(-1)^{(|a|+q-1)\cdot |b_1|}$ comes from the analogue of Figure \ref{braiding}, while the extra $(-1)^{q-1}$ comes from the Koszul sign convention for differentials of compositions (\ref{signcomp}).
+The terms in the last row are obtained by deleting the right strand in the first $q-1$ joins (see Figure \ref{e1p} on the right).
+It is tedious but straightforward to directly check that the after performing the indicated change of sign we obtain exactly the relations that $E_{1,q}$ satisfies.